MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-architecture-content.md

 The challenge with this architecture is that you might forget to protect all your cloud apps.
 The number of Office 365 and Azure Active Directory (Azure AD) apps increases over time as Microsoft and partners release new features and as your IT admins integrate various applications with Azure AD.

-Access to all such applications is protected only if you have a mechanism that detects any new app that supports Condition Access and automatically applies a policy to them.
+Access to all such applications is protected only if you have a mechanism that detects any new app that supports Conditional Access and automatically applies a policy to it.
 Creating and maintaining such a script could be challenging.

 Also, the maximum supported number of apps for any one Conditional Access policy is approximately 250.
 You might be able to add as many as 600 apps before you get a technical error about payload being exceeded, but that number isn't supported.

 ## Conditional Access personas

-There are many ways to structure Condtional Access policies.
+There are many ways to structure Conditional Access policies.
 One approach is to structure policies based on the sensitivity of the resource being accessed.
-In practice, this approach can be challenging to implement and while still protecting access to resources for various users.
+In practice, this approach can be challenging to implement in a way that still protects access to resources for various users.

-For example, you could define a Conditional Access policy that requires a known user and a known device for access to a sensitive resource that must be accessed by both guests and employees.
+For example, you could define a Conditional Access policy that requires a known user and a known device for access to a sensitive resource that needs to be accessed by both guests and employees.
 When guests come from a managed device, the access request won't work.
-You'd need to adjust the Condtional Access policy to meet both requirements, which typically would result in a policy that meets the less secure requrement.
+You'd need to adjust the Conditional Access policy to meet both requirements, which typically would result in a policy that meets the less secure requirement.

-Another approach would be to try to define access policies based on where you are in the organization.
-This approach could result in many Conditional Acceess policies and might be unmanageable.
+Another approach would be to try to define access policies based on where a user is in the organization.
+This approach could result in many Conditional Access policies and might be unmanageable.

-A better approach is to structure policies related to common access needs and contain a set of access needs in a persona that represents these needs for various users who have the same needs.
+A better approach is to structure policies related to common access needs and bundle a set of access needs in a persona for a group of users who have the same needs.
 Personas are identity types that share common enterprise attributes, responsibilities, experiences, objectives, and access.

 Understanding how enterprise assets and resources are accessed by various personas is integral to developing a comprehensive Zero Trust strategy.